 What is the cheapest car insurance in Illinois?

-Geico offers the cheapest auto insurance policies in Illinois for most drivers according to the U.S. News study, but this won’t be the case for everyone.
+The cheapest car insurance will depend on the individual.
 As a general rule, you should always shop around and get several quotes before settling on an Illinois car insurance provider.

 What do I need to get car insurance in Illinois?